m7a/lo-nextcloud-docker/README.md

 short-sighted an approach.

 This guide attempts to address some of the issues although it does not solve them in their entirety.
-This is partially due to Nextcloud being a pretty stateful application with a Database.
-None of this lends itself well to fully-automatic upgrades.
+This is partially due to Nextcloud being a stateful application with a database.
+This limits the possibilites for fully-automatic upgrades.

 As a design decision, a minimum number of Docker images is used.
 Also, all modifications to the images are done by mounting files into the containers